badal-io/airflow2-local-ci-cd/README.md

     <ins>Note:</ins> &nbsp; for <strong>GCP Cloud Shell</strong> you must <strong> re-run </strong> this command every time when a shell session is expired or ended.

+  - 4.2 Open a new terminal window and run the command to make sure that all 3 containers (webserver, sheduler, postgress_db)are runnning and healthy:

+        docker ps

-  - 4.2 Authentificate for GCP services, run the following script and perform the gcp authentification:
+  - 4.3 Authentificate for GCP services, run the following script and perform the gcp authentification:

         ./helpers/scripts/gcp-auth.sh

-      <ins>Note:</ins> &nbsp; NOT required for the GCP Cloud Shell option, skip this step
+      <ins>Note:</ins> &nbsp; NOT required if you are workign via GCP Cloud Shell option, you can skip this step.

-  - <strong> Airflow 2 is ready! </strong>
+  - <strong> Airflow 2 is UP and Running! </strong>

 <br/>

 ## 5. Commands for operations & maintenance:

+  - To check if all 3 containers (webserver, sheduler, postgress_db) are runnign and healty:

+        docker ps

+  - To stop all Airflow containers (via a new terminal session):

+        docker-compose down

   - To start Airflow and all services:

         docker-compose up

-  - To stop all Airflow containers (via a new terminal session):

-        docker-compose down

   - To rebuild containers (if changes are aplied on dockerfile/docker-compose):